IBM/monitor-ibm-cloud-pak-with-watson-openscale/README.md

 ### Import the notebook

-At the project overview click the Add to project button, and choose Notebook or click New notebook option next to the Notebooks section.
+At the project overview click the `Add to project +` button, and choose `Notebook` or click the `New notebook +` option next to the `Notebooks` section.

 ![Add a new asset](doc/source/images/wml-1-add-asset.png)

-On the next panel select the From URL tab, give your notebook a name, provide the following URL, and choose the Python 3.6 environment:
+On the next panel select the `From URL` tab, give your notebook a name, provide the following URL, and choose the Python 3.6 environment:

 Provide the notebook URL [https://raw.githubusercontent.com/IBM/monitor-ibm-cloud-pak-with-watson-openscale/master/notebooks/ConfigureOpenScale.ipynb](https://raw.githubusercontent.com/IBM/monitor-ibm-cloud-pak-with-watson-openscale/master/notebooks/ConfigureOpenScale.ipynb).